kumina/vagrant-buckler/README.md

 Usage
 -----

-When you first start the environment you must build the docker images:
+When the vagrant environment is running you can login to the webserver with vagrant.

+    vagrant ssh

+Next spin up the docker instances.
+If this is the first run this might take a while because the docker images need to be build first.

-    cd /vagrant/docker/
+    cd /vagrant/
-    sudo docker build --no-cache -t="kumina/elasticsearch" elasticsearch/
-    sudo docker build --no-cache -t="kumina/kibana4" kibana4/

-After that you can start the docker instances:

-    sudo fig up -d
+    sudo docker-compose up -d

 Next you will need to generate some log files to import into elasticsearch.